xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload and assign tags

-Tags are special properties that can be added to a feature that makes it easy to query them from the Data Hub API using the `&tags=` parameter.
+Tags are special properties that can be added to a feature that makes it easy to query them from the XYZ Maps API using the `&tags=` parameter.

 > #### Note
 >
-> Data Hub Tags should be used selectively, ideally using [Rule-Based Tags](add-on.md#rule-based-tags).
+> XYZ Maps Tags should be used selectively, ideally using [Rule-Based Tags](add-on.md#rule-based-tags).
 > Tags are not meant to be a replacement for [Property Search](#property-search) as you will be
 > duplicating existing data in a record.